junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crowley_BB/SPN-Crowley-whole-novel.md

 And then, it happens again.

-Crowley doesn't quite remember many of the things after that, he knows it's something something about Sam dying, something something about Abaddon killing everyone including himself -- the whore must die, of course, but who's the one to pay the price this time isn't a question that Crowley is used to ponder.
-He's more of a man -- demon -- who shoots first, asks the questions later, just like the Winchesters, which makes it very strange, actually, as to why they'd never seem to quite enjoy his way of doing things when they are just doing it exactly the same way.
+Crowley doesn't quite remember many of the things after that, he knows it's something something about Moose dying, something something about Abaddon killing everyone including himself -- the whore must die, of course, but who's the one to pay the price this time isn't a question that Crowley is used to ponder.
+He's more of a man -- demon, whatever -- who shoots first, asks the questions later, just like the Winchesters, which makes it very strange, actually, as to why they'd never seem to quite enjoy his way of doing things when they are just doing it exactly the same way.
 Crowley never could figure that part out.

 But then, he does regret -- somewhat -- about the Mark of Cain.
 As he tells Dean later, that really is an honest mistake.
 He doesn't know Mark would have such huge affect on a human, and he certainly doesn't expect the rumor to be true, that the dead hunter would come back a demon.